Go to our Package Options page to see a detailed Packages guide,

 The venue I’ve booked requires operators to have Public Liability Insurance and PAT Certification.

 We have 2 x £10 million PLI and PAT tested equipment.
 We are also DBS checked.
+All certificates are available to view on application.

 For peace of mind when booking, all our equipment is tested to P.A.T. requirements.